 🍬 You may like to read the Do’s and Don’ts for eCommerce Copywriting

-What the difference between copywriting and content writing?
+What is the difference between copywriting and content writing?

-The difference between both types might seem light, but it is actually crucial:
+The difference between both types might seem light, but it is crucial:

-- The purpose of copywriting is to sell a brand to its personas, while that of content writing is to simply tell them about it in the form of valuable content.
+- The purpose of copywriting is to sell a brand to its personas, while content writing is to simply tell them about it in the form of valuable content.

 - Copywriting is a bit advertorial in its essence because it tends to push an audience towards purchasing a product/service, while content writing tells them the story behind it and aims at building an image in their heads.

 🔖 Since you’re into copywriting, you might want to know How To Write Creative, Attractive, Professional Product Descriptions.

 Types of Copywriters